-There are over a million types of fungi covering the planet and 270 that have healing properties we know of.
-We share the Earth with 25% mycelium that is like the tree roots of mushrooms.
+There are over a million types of fungi covering the planet and 270 that have healing properties that we know of.
+We share the Earth with 25% mycelium like the tree roots of mushrooms.

 Mycelium Definition: The vegetative part of a fungus that consists of a mass branching, thread-like hyphae.

 It turns out that even the common mushrooms we consume are powerful disease fighters, anti-inflammatory, super tasty, a great source of vitamins/minerals, and have the potential to save the world.